-- O2 Communicate clearly to the workforce the purpose of collecting data, how it will be used and stored - 03 Develop strategic partnerships with Black and South Asian-led VCSE organisations who can support with: - The engagement of communities in shaping local priorities for data collection - Developing a co-productive approach to data collection, analysis, interpretation and dissemination - Helping the health system to understand the nuances of racialised communities within health systems - The development of feedback mechanisms to keep Black and South Asian communities informed about how data is used to improve the health of their community

-Improve ethnicity data collection across all groups and pay particular attention to address missing data
+- Train and support staff to understand the links between health inequality and systemic racism to enable them to have the confidence to engage with patients about how racism has shaped their experience within healthcare - O2 Communicate clearly to the workforce the purpose of collecting data, how it will be used and stored - Develop strategic partnerships with Black and South Asian-led voluntary, community and social enterprise organisations who can support with: - The engagement of communities in shaping local priorities for data collection - Developing a co-productive approach to data collection, analysis, interpretation and dissemination - Helping the health system to understand the nuances of racialised communities within health systems - The development of feedback mechanisms to keep Black and South Asian communities informed about how data is used to improve the health of their community - Improve ethnicity data collection across all groups and pay particular attention to address missing data

-- 05 Ensure that all data is analysed by ethnicity and other protected characteristics and where possible explore the relationships between multiple protected characteristics and health outcomes - 06 Ensure that the findings and the actions that follow are shared with the staff who collect data so they are aware of the impact of their contribution - 07 - Invest in the development of resources that are translated into community languages - 08 Demonstrate strong leadership and a genuine commitment to addressing health inequalities; implement accountability mechanisms to address poor performance and lack of engagement in inequalities work - 09 - Incorporate information and guidance on holding conversations with racially minoritised groups about their data within compulsory data governance training, medical training and during staff inductions - 10 - When designing or introducing new software/technological solutions, coproduce them with staff, patients and carers

-- Improve access to interpretation services, produce documentation in community languages and easy read formats - Make better use of social media and other communication channels.
-For example, you may reach new and wider audiences by sharing information using videos and social media
+- Ensure that all data is analysed by ethnicity and other protected characteristics and where possible explore the relationships between multiple protected characteristics and health outcomes - Ensure that the findings and the actions that follow are shared with the staff who collect data so they are aware of the impact of their contribution - Invest in the development of resources that are translated into community languages - Demonstrate strong leadership and a genuine commitment to addressing health inequalities; implement accountability mechanisms to address poor performance and lack of engagement in inequalities work - Incorporate information and guidance on holding conversations with racially minoritised groups about their data within compulsory data governance training, medical training and during staff inductions. - When designing or introducing new software/technological solutions, coproduce then with staff, patients and carers - Improve access to interpretation services, produce documentation in community languages and easy read formats - Make better use of social media and other communication channels.
+For example, you may reach new and wider audiences by sharing information using videos and social media.